m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Pattern matching

-JavaScript might get it with Proposal XY.
+JavaScript might get it.
+There is a stage 1 proposal.
 No support in Go.

 ### Algebraic data types

 <!-- Sum/Product types, discriminate unions -->

 Not possible with JavaScript, but with typescript a JavaScript superset.
 No support in Go.